 c) Trade receivables

 Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business and reflects Company’s unconditional right to consideration.
 Trade receivables are recognised initially at the transaction price as they do not contain significant financing components.
-The Company holds the trade receivables with the objective of collecting the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method, less loss allowance.
+The Company holds the trade receivables with the objective of collecting the contractual cash flows and therefore measures them subsequently at amortized cost using the effective interest method, less loss allowance.
 For trade receivables, the Company applies the simplified approach required by Ind AS 109, which requires expected lifetime losses to be recognised from initial recognition of the receivables.

 d) Inventories

-Raw materials and stores, work in progress, traded and finished goods are stated at the lower of cost and net realisable value.
+Raw materials and stores, work in progress, traded and finished goods are stated at the lower of cost and net realizable value.
 Costs are assigned to individual items of inventory on the basis of weighted average basis.
 Costs of purchased inventory are determined after deducting rebates and discounts.

 e) Property, plant and equipment